yggie/pivotal_data_visualizer/README.md

 ###Burndown chart

 It shows all accepted stories progression by date.
-The first point is the result of summing up all the estimated stories and the first date is a fix moment in time (project start date).
+The first point is the result of summing up all the estimated accepted stories and the first date is a fix moment in time (project start date).

 The information is group by date.

 To refresh the information, access `/update_burndown`.

+Also there information can be shown for certain date range, only need to access `/update_burndown/from/[from_date]/to/[to_date]`

 ###Story task graph (blockers)